-Practitioners still cite the section 464C thirty-day rule and the section 464D fifteen-thousand-pound anti-arrangement rule as live anti-bed-and-breakfast tests on directors' loan account repayments.
-Both sections were omitted in full by Finance Act 2025 with effect from 30 October 2024.
-CTA 2010 Part 10 Chapter 3B no longer has effect in the form practitioners recognised from pre-2025 guidance.
+If your adviser checklist still asks "have we left 31 days clear" or "is the redraw under £5,000", you are working from a rule that no longer exists.
+The section 464C thirty-day rule and the section 464D fifteen-thousand-pound anti-arrangement rule were omitted in full by Finance Act 2025 with effect from 30 October 2024.
+CTA 2010 Part 10 Chapter 3B no longer has effect in the form pre-2025 guidance describes.
 What survives is the section 455 charge on overdrawn DLA balances at the dividend upper rate (35.75% from 6 April 2026 onwards), the section 456 statutory exceptions, and the residual section 464A anti-avoidance gateway that charges tax-avoidance arrangements conferring a benefit on a participator.
-HMRC's underlying concern about repay-then-redraw patterns has not gone away; the toolkit for challenging those patterns has changed.
+HMRC's underlying concern about repay-then-redraw patterns has not gone away.
+The toolkit for challenging those patterns has changed, and so has the way you defend yourself.

-For property SPV directors who built planning around the £5,000 thirty-day bright line or the £15,000 anti-arrangement threshold, the post-FA-2025 question is what defensible substance now sits behind a genuine repayment.
-The bright lines are gone; substance-based defences (the cash was real, the source was genuine, the redraw if any was for a different purpose) are now the live discipline.
-This page walks the architecture as it stands at write time, two worked failed-repayment scenarios, and the safe-repayment patterns we recommend for property SPVs.
+If you built your planning around the £5,000 thirty-day bright line or the £15,000 anti-arrangement threshold, the live question now is what defensible substance sits behind a genuine repayment.
+The bright lines are gone; substance-based defences (the cash was real, the source was genuine, any redraw was for a different purpose) are what you rely on instead.
+What follows is the architecture as it stands, two worked failed-repayment scenarios, and the safe-repayment patterns to use for a property SPV.

 What changed on 30 October 2024